You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Even before Donald Trump was elected in 2016, he had been providing America’s late-night TV show hosts with ample fodder for comedy.

-These late-night TV shows are the spearhead of political satire for liberal America, and many take their orientation from The Daily Show, which began in 1996.
+The Daily Show, which debuted in 1996, is a major influence on many of these late-night TV programs, which represent the forefront of political comedy in liberal America.
 With John Stewart as host after 1999, it developed a mixture of political and news satire that became a popular genre.